MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/servicepacklevelminor.md

 ## <a name="remarks"></a>Comentários

-Essa propriedade é definida somente no Windows 2000.
+esta propriedade é definida somente no Windows 2000.

 ## <a name="requirements"></a>Requisitos